Ziad Makkawi: Recognition and other interests

 Makkawi has been a frequent speaker at events and conferences.
-He served on and acted as Chairman of the Young President Organization's Emirates Chapter and Chaired the YPO Global Art Network Committee.
+He served on and acted as chairman of the Young President Organization's emirates chapter and chaired the YPO Global Art Network Committee.

 Makkawi has promoted and invested in young entrepreneurs in the digital space in the MENA region.
-Makkawi has been a promoter and collector of Arab Contemporary Art and sponsored Art Sawa one of the region’s leading art galleries promoting Emerging and established talent from the Middle East.
+Makkawi has been a promoter and collector of Arab Contemporary Art and sponsored Art Sawa one of the region’s art galleries promoting talent from the Middle East.

 Personal life

 Makkawi is married with three children.
 He speaks five languages.